First-timer’s instructions

 The bag with your boots should go under the foot end of your sleeping bag or in the foot end if it fits, to keep your boots from freezing.
 Any removable insoles could go into your sleeping bag.

-(Some tent mates decide in advance that no one can walk inside the tent with boots on, to keep snow (and melted snow, dirt) from accumulating inside.
-In this case you might want booties or slippers of some kind for hanging out in the tent playing cards, etc.)
+(Some people decide in advance that no one can walk inside the tent or tent cabin with boots on, to keep snow (and melted snow, dirt) from accumulating inside.
+In this case you might want booties or slippers of some kind for hanging out in the tent/tent cabin playing cards, etc.)

 If your jacket is dry, you can spread it out on top of your sleeping bag, with the inside of the jacket facing down towards the bag, to keep it from getting so cold, but don’t spread wet things over your bag.
 Why would this work?
 The thing that makes a sleeping bag warm is you.
 Your body heat warms the clothes you are wearing, the sleeping bag liner or an inner blanket, the sleeping bag, and a little might go out of the bag into a jacket on top of it.
 There are limits to how much dispersed warmth can do, though.